 Manufactured homes have a tag on the outside of the home noting they meet codes and regulations required by the U.S. Department of Housing and Urban Development.
-These HUD tags are one way to be sure you’re purchasing a mobile home.
-It is important to know what is and what is not a manufactured home, as some VA lenders will not make loans for manufactured housing, as guidelines and policies vary by lender.
+It is essential to know what is and is not a manufactured home, as some VA lenders will not make loans for manufactured housing, as guidelines and policies vary by lender.

-In addition, a modular home is not the same as a manufactured home for VA purposes.
-Although the parts or sections of a modular home are built in the factory and then moved to the building site, the home must still be put up and completed at the building site.
-Qualified veterans can also obtain a loan to purchase a modular home under VA's regular home loan program.
+A modular home is not the same as a manufactured home from a VA loan standpoint.
+Although the parts or sections of a modular home are built in the factory and then moved to the building site, the home must still be assembled and completed at the building site.
+A few important distinctions about modular homes as it pertains to the VA loan include:

 You may use a VA-guaranteed loan to:

 To use a VA home loan, your home and land need to meet VA loan minimum property requirements.
 If you are placing a manufactured home on land you are buying or already own, consider how far away the utilities are and the cost of hookup.
-If service from a public or community water or sewage system is not available, find out if the ground water and subsoil conditions are satisfactory for an individual well and/or sewage disposal system.
+If service from a public or community water or sewage system is not available, find out if the groundwater and subsoil conditions are satisfactory for an individual well and/or sewage disposal system.

 Yes.
-However, for loans made after March 1, 1988, the veteran is required to apply to the holder of the loan for approval of the assumption and release from liability.
-If the loan was obtained prior to that date, it may be assumed without the approval of the loan holder or VA, but the veteran will usually remain liable on the loan unless he or she applies to VA for a release from liability and VA grants the release in writing.
+However, for loans made after March 1, 1988, the Veteran is required to apply for approval of the assumption and release from liability to the holder of the loan.
+If the loan was obtained before that date, it may be assumed without the approval of the loan holder or VA.
+Still, the Veteran will usually remain liable on the loan unless they apply to the VA for a release from liability and the VA grants the release in writing.

-Yes, if you qualify for restoration of entitlement, or you have enough entitlement left to buy another manufactured home and you have disposed of the previous manufactured home.
+Yes, if you qualify for restoration of entitlement or have enough entitlement left to buy another manufactured home and dispose of the previously manufactured home.